ASA Comments on Revision of Swiss International Arbitration Law

 - Removing references to other laws from Chapter 12, such as was the case with the reference to the Swiss Civil Procedure Code in Article 179.
 Chapter 12 should, as far as possible, be fully understandable and applicable on a self-standing basis.

 ASA’s comments are mostly supportive of the positions expressed in the explanatory report on the revision proposal, and include suggestions for further improvements.
-ASA’s submission can be read in full here (currently in German only, an English translation will follow).
+ASA’s submission can be read in full here (in the original German or in English translation).
 It is the result of a dedicated ASA working group comprised of Bernhard Berger, Andrea Meier, Christian Oetiker, Michele Patocchi, and Nathalie Voser.

 A few examples of specific comments